ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

 # Prognosis
 - mortality
     - LUNG SAFE trial shows mortality 34.9% in mild, 40.3% in moderate, 46.1 in severe ARDS
-    - Mainly due to non pulmonary causes with sepsis and nonpulmonary organ
+    - Mainly due to non pulmonary causes with sepsis and nonpulmonary organ failure accounting for >80%
+- Mkrtal